Three Indian nationals test positive for coronavirus in Nepal

 Three Indian nationals, who entered Nepal from India for a religious mass gathering and were staying at a mosque in the southern part of the country, have tested positive for the novel coronavirus, the health ministry here said on Sunday.
-The three Indian men, aged 37, 44 and 55 years, were staying at the mosque in Birgunj city, 135 kilometers south of the capital Kathmandu, due to the nationwide lockdown which has been extended by another eight days till April 15 to contain the spread of the deadly coronavirus in the country, the Ministry of Health and Population said.
+The three Indian men, aged 37, 44 and 55 years, were staying at the mosque in Birgunj city, 135 kilometres south of the capital Kathmandu, due to the nationwide lockdown which has been imposed till April 15 to contain the spread of the deadly coronavirus in the country, the Ministry of Health and Population said.

-With the three fresh cases, the total number of infections in the country has gone up to 12, a local news channel reported.
-After a preliminary report in Hetauda-based Vector-Borne Disease Research and Training Center came positive, the samples were sent to Kathmandu-based National Public Health Laboratory (NPHL) for confirmation, the Avenues Television reported, quoting Health Ministry sources.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)